sanketika-labs/DataUnlock-docs/examples/appendix/mospi-mcp-improvements.md

 # MoSPI MCP Server: Suggested Improvements

-**Based on:** Thurro evaluation report (Feb 2026), Data Unlock specification framework, and the esankhyiki-mcp GitHub repository.

-This document maps the gaps identified in MoSPI's current MCP implementation against the Data Unlock specification and proposes concrete improvements.
-The recommendations are structured by the Data Unlock layer they align with, making it clear *why* each change matters.

----

 ## 1. Prepare Layer Alignment

 The Prepare layer defines the foundational standards every data product must meet before it enters the ecosystem: discoverability, schema descriptors, data curation, access policies, and provenance.
 MoSPI's MCP server currently addresses none of these formally.